Talcum Powder Products Linked to Ovarian Cancer

 Talc particles were observed in cancerous ovarian tissue as early as 1971.
 Since then, dozens of studies have pointed to a strong link between regular use of talcum powder and an increased risk of ovarian cancer among women.

 The first case-control study linking regular talc use to ovarian cancer was published in 1982.
-Most recently, a 2016 study confirmed that genital talc use was associated with an increased risk of ovarian cancer.
+A 2016 study confirmed that genital talc use was associated with an increased risk of ovarian cancer.
 Dr. Daniel W. Cramer of Harvard University, the leading author of the 2016 study, testified in court in 2013 that he believes regular talc use could a contributing factor in as many as 10,000 ovarian cancer cases every year.

 Johnson & Johnson Facing Lawsuits Over Talcum Powder Products

-In both of these cases, juries found a clear link between regular use of talcum powder on the genital area and ovarian cancer.
+In all of these cases, juries found a clear link between regular use of talcum powder on the genital area and ovarian cancer.
 Now, more than 1,200 lawsuits are now pending against J&J for their failure to warn women about the health risks of long-term genital talcum powder use.